codemod-com/codemod/packages/codemods/next/13/replace-next-head/README.md

-Generates a static metadata object based on meta tags managed by `next/head`.
+This codemod generates a static metadata object based on meta tags managed by `next/head`.

 The codemod checks all the child components used in a page file and extracts all the meta tags defined within the `<Head>` component.
 Such tags are then moved to the very page file alongside the dependencies of the tags.

-## Example:
+## Example

 ### Before: